googleinterns/ddsp-docker/magenta_docker/README.md

 #### Paths
 * `data_path` - Path to where the preprocessed dataset is saved.
-* `storing_path` - Path to where checkpoints and summary events will be saved.
+* `save_dir` - Path to where checkpoints and summary events will be saved.
-* `recovery_path` - Path from which checkpoints will be restored if you want to resume a training.
+* `restore_dir` - Path from which checkpoints will be restored if you want to resume a training.
 Can be skipped and defaults to the `storing_path`.
-* `gin_path` - Additional gin file search path.
-Can be skipped and the training uses only the default paths.

 #### AI Platform parameters
 * `config_path` - Path to a configuration file for training on AI Platform.